sass/sass/accepted/first-class-calc.md

 > This algorithm is intended to return a value that's CSS-semantically identical
 > to the input.

-* If `value` is a number or unquoted string, return it as-is.
+* If `value` is a number, unquoted string, or `CalculationInterpolation`, return it as-is.

 * If `value` is a calculation: